Joe8Bit/change-maker-api/README.md

 The application is currently deployed into a high availability cluster in Amazon Web Services, that cluster is provisioned and managed by Docker Cloud.

-The `change-api` container is currently deployed four times across two EC2 instances hosted in two `us-east` availabilty zones.
+The `change-api` container is currently deployed 8 times times across four EC2 instances hosted in two `us-east` availabilty zones.
 The diagram below demonstrates this configuration.

 The `change-maker.io` domain is in a hosted zone Amazon's DNS service Route53.
 It points to CloudFront, Amazon's global CDN that functions as a reverse proxy/edge cache for the API.